 Let’s begin with our skills framework to help you keep up with the rest of the discussion.

 As an HR professional or talent executive, here are some basics you need to understand about building a skills strategy and culture.
 We review this framework in all our sessions to provide an overview for participants and lay the groundwork for subsequent discussions.

 From the illustration above, you’ll see that Skills is a broad, rich and deep topic with interdependent components.
-These include value, rightskilling, skills culture, architecture and data.
+These include value, rightskilling, skills culture, architecture, data, and analytics.

 Rightskilling encompasses all the different strategies organizations use to get the right skills to the right place at the right time.
 These include hiring (buy), upskilling and reskilling existing employees (build), obtaining contingent labor (borrow), and identifying opportunities for automation (bot).

 Organizations have been successful with a value-based approach where skills are used to create tangible value.
-These values may be based on business metrics or people (talent) focus.
+This values may be driven by business metrics and/or a people (talent) focus.
 Business drivers may include business performance, business agility, or customer satisfaction.
 People strategy drivers may include productivity, career development, or employee engagement.